spotlightpa/poor-richard/content/elections.md

 guide = "series/voting-guides-2026/_index.md"
 takeover = """
 {{<featured/main-takeover
-  title = "Pennsylvania Primary Election 2026"
+  title = "Pennsylvania General Election 2026"
-  dek = "Democrats and Republicans will vote for their parties’ candidates in the primary election on May 19." image = "2024/04/01k1-fvsv-86f6-4s99.jpeg"
+  dek = "Pennsylvanians will cast their ballots for governor and weigh in on congressional and state legislative races on Nov.
+3." image = "2024/04/01k1-fvsv-86f6-4s99.jpeg"
 >}}